 Once people hear that others have expressed an interest, then everyone seems to want the property, as the power of “social proof” kicks in.
-This competition can often stimulate a quick sale at a high price, and usually occurs when a property is attractively priced in relation to other properties available for sale and is new to market.
+This competition can often stimulate a quick sale at a high price and usually occurs when a property is attractively priced in relation to other properties available for sale and is new to the market.

-Of course the opposite is also true.
+Of course, the opposite is also true.
 When the price of a property is overly ambitious, the excitement that should surround a property that is new on the market is reduced, and it can begin to go stale.
 This is when nobody has made an offer and the property is seen to be repeatedly advertised.
 When buyers find out that it is no longer new on the market they think “Well nobody else wanted it – perhaps we are making a mistake.”

 So our advice would be to position your property as one of the best available in its price range from day one.
 This will prompt interest and encourage asking price offers from qualified buyers.
-Under your agent’s advice, you should then have a choice of buyer, resulting in a fast, reliable, sale at the highest price the market will pay.
+Under your agent’s advice, you should then have a choice from the buyer, resulting in a fast, reliable, sale at the highest price the market will pay.